aws-ia/terraform-aws-eks-blueprints/examples/ci_cd/gitlab-ci-cd/README.md

 ## Step5: Commit changes and push to verify the pipeline
 Manually trigger the `tf-apply` to provision the resources

-## Step6: Verify the state file is updated in  your project (Infrastructure->Terraform-states)
+## Step6: Verify whether the state file update happened in your project (Infrastructure->Terraform-states)

 ## Step7: (Optional)  Manually Install, Configure and Run GitLab Agent for Kubernetes (“Agent”, for short) is your active in-cluster.
 This is for or connecting Kubernetes clusters to GitLab.
-Refer https://docs.gitlab.com/ee/user/clusters/agent/install/
+Refer https://docs.gitlab.com/ee/user/clusters/agent/install/index.html
 ## Step8: Cleanup the deployed resources
 Manually trigger the `tf-destroy` stage in the GitLab Ci/CD pipeline to destroy your deployment.

 ## Troubleshooting:

-- ### 403 Error when creating resource gitlab_group_cluster.aws_cluster

-    - Make sure the GitLab group that you're referencing in `data.gitlab_group.gitops-eks` exists and that you have access to it.

 - ### 400 Error when creating resource